-Backups create a snapshot of SSB's configuration or the data which can be used for recovery in case of errors.
-SSB can create automatic backups of its configuration and the stored logs to a remote server.
+Backups create a snapshot of the configuration of One Identity Safeguard for Privileged Sessions (SPS) or the data which can be used for recovery in case of errors.
+SPS can create automatic backups of its configuration and the stored audit-trails to a remote server.

-To configure backups, you first have to create a backup policy.
 Backup policies define the address of the backup server, which protocol to use to access it, and other parameters.
-SSB can be configured to use the Rsync, SMB/CIFS, and NFS protocols to access the backup server:
+SPS can be configured to use the Rsync, SMB/CIFS, and NFS protocols to access the backup server:

 To configure backups using Rsync over SSH, see Creating a backup policy using Rsync over SSH.